Updated 02.02.26

 - Parsley

-- Heat 1/2 tablespoon of butter in a skillet and saute the onion and Prosciutto until crispy.
+Step 1 – Heat butter in a high walled skillet or Dutch oven and saute the onion and Prosciutto until crispy.
 Stir regularly, you don’t want it to burn.
+Remove from pan and allow to drain on a paper towel.

-- Add the vegetable stock (or chicken stock if you prefer) ladle by ladle and allow the rice to absorb the liquid before you add the next ladle.
+Step 4 – Add the chicken broth (or vegetable broth if you prefer) ladle by ladle and allow the rice to absorb the liquid before you add the next ladle.
 Make sure the stock is not cold; warm it before you add it to the risotto.

-- Chop the Taleggio in small cubes, but leave a few slices aside for place on top of the risotto before you serve it.
+Step 5 – Cut the rind off the Taleggio cheese and cut it in small cubes, but leave a few slices aside for later.

-- Transfer risotto to 2 plates or bowls and place slices of Taleggio on top; it will start melting instantly as the risotto is hot.
+Step 6 – Transfer risotto onto 2 plates or bowls and place slices of reserved Taleggio slices on top; it will start melting instantly as the risotto is hot.

-- Then transfer the onion-ham mixture on top of the risotto and garnish with chopped parsley.
+- Step 7 – Then place the onion-Prosciutto mixture on top of the risotto and garnish with chopped parsley.

 Other Recipes with Taleggio Cheese to Try